-**UPDATE** Yes!
-I am putting the finishing touches on a beach cottage studio, right along the North Beach, MD boardwalk!
+**UPDATE** As of July 2017 I’ll be photographing out of a beach cottage studio, right along the North Beach, MD boardwalk!
 This space will be primarily dedicated to photographing newborns, babies and their families.
-For some clients it may make more sense to still utilize my portable in-home studio, so that is still an option.
+For some clients it may make more sense to utilize my portable in-home studio, so that is still an option.
 Almost all of my baby, child, family and maternity sessions are at least partially taken outdoors.
 I feel that this style of photography provides an interesting backdrop and at the same time allows your child the freedom to move around and be themselves.
 For newborns, very young babies and 1st birthday cake smashes, the session will take place in a studio setup.

 How long does a portrait session typically last?